 - Preheat oven to 375°F.

 - Add peeled peaches to a bowl along with brown sugar, sugar, cinnamon, nutmeg, vanilla, pure vanilla extract, lemon juice, tapioca starch, and melted butter.
 Mix until well-combined.
-Pour into a 2-quart baking dish.
+Pour into an 8×11 (or 2 quart) baking dish.
 Cover with foil, and bake in the oven for 10 minutes.

 - While peaches pre-bake, add flour, sugar, cinnamon, nutmeg, baking powder, and salt to a bowl and whisk to mix dry ingredients.